Skip to main navigation Skip to main content

 Volunteer Fire Assistance grants funding ranging from a minimum of $1,000 to a maximum of $5,000 is available through a 50/50 reimbursement system on an annual basis.
 Grant applications are generally available during the first quarter of the calendar year, and recipients are reimbursed for approved costs at the end of the grant cycle.
 Eligible equipment items that can be purchased with VFA grant funding include:

-• Nomex clothing
+• Nomex Clothing

-• tanks
+• Tanks

 ATTENTION: All fire departments are required to obtain a Vendor Code number from the Commonwealth of Kentucky Office of the Controller for the fire department.
-Information and the application needed to obtain this number can be downloaded HERE.

-The Volunteer Fire Assistance Tornando and Flooding Assistance Grant
+The Volunteer Fire Assistance Natural Disaster Grant

 Training Opportunities for VFDs